March 2019 North American blizzard: Nebraska

 Western Nebraska experienced severe wind gusts and more than a foot of snow in some localities.
 A wind gust of 89 mph was recorded in Hemingford, Nebraska and Interstate 80 was closed from Kearney, Nebraska to the Wyoming border.
 The Interstate 80 closure in Nebraska along with the portions closed in Wyoming spanned a distance of more than 500 mi.
 In the eastern half of the state, rapidly melting snows along with frozen rivers caused record setting flooding in many rivers and streams.
-On the Niobrara River, the Spencer Dam collapsed and the unregulated flooding destroyed 3 bridges downstream including the Highway 281 bridge.
+On the Niobrara River, the Spencer Dam collapsed and the unregulated flooding killed one person and destroyed three bridges downstream including the Highway 281 bridge.
 In east central Nebraska, residents along the flooded Missouri, Platte and Elkhorn Rivers were forced to evacuate as some locals experienced all-time record flooding.
 The city of Norfolk, Nebraska evacuated a third of its residents.
 The Platte and Elkhorn Rivers had overflowed their levees in the greater Omaha, Nebraska region and some communities were put under a mandatory evacuation order.
 The Platte River at numerous sites had reached flooding of "historical proportions" with some sites breaking all-time record flood levels by as much as 5 ft.
 By March 15, access to the city of Fremont was blocked due to all roads being closed in and out of the city.
 This remained the case days later with national guard military convoys being set up to get food and other supplies into the city.
 Offutt Air Force Base had extensive flooding from the Platte River and 3000 ft of their only runway was covered in water while 30 buildings had been flooded.
 As of March 18, 2 persons were reported to have drowned in Nebraska and 2 more are missing and presumed dead.
 On March 18, Nebraska governor Pete Ricketts stated that the floods caused "the most extensive damage our state has ever experienced."
 Losses from flooding in Nebraska alone exceeds $1.3 Billion, including $449 million in infrastructure damage, $440 million of crop damage, $400 million of lost cattle.
 More than 2,000 homes and 340 businesses were damaged or destroyed, costing the state another $85 million.

 In the central parts of Nebraska, large ice slabs were reported to have destroyed crops, and Sub-Zero conditions often hurt livestock.
 An additional round of Flooding is said to have wiped out some farms for years.